hunterloftis/newton/readme.md

 Constraints can be applied between Particles of the same Body or between Particles on different Bodies.
-For example, you may want to build a fabric flag as a single Body using a mesh of Particles with Distance constraints, but you might also use a Distance constraint to connect the flag to a different Body.
+For example, you may want to build a fabric Body using a mesh of Particles with Distance constraints, but you might also use a Distance constraint to connect the fabric to a different Body.

-#### Newton.DistanceConstraint
+#### Particle.DistanceConstraint

 A DistanceConstraint keeps two particles at a specified distance from one another.
 The constraint behaves like a spring but can also be hard, like a metal girder, with a high stiffness.